L2DL 2020: Invited Presentations

 The designs of intercultural educational partnerships have evolved hand-in-hand with the technologies used by them since they first began.
 Early collaborations used dedicated websites (Furstenberg et al, 2001) and Web 1.0 tools like email (Warschauer, 1996), while later partnerships have used blogs, wikis, learning management systems, and most recently, vernacular social media tools (Reinhardt, 2019).
 How have these tools impacted the practices of virtual exchange (VE)?
 In particular, how does the trend for these tools to become increasingly everyday, informal, and extramural impact their adaptation for formal uses as well?

 In media studies, the concept of ‘mutual shaping’ avoids technological determinism but recognizes that the medium is not wholly neutral (Quan-Haase, 2013); Kern (2014) has warned of the subtle mediational effects of social technologies on interactional outcomes, and calls for a ‘relational pedagogy’ that “focuses on how medium and context interact with language use” (p.
 340).
 How have these ideas impacted the pedagogies of VE?
 To what extent have what might be termed ‘intercultural social media literacies’ been addressed by, or integrated into, VE pedagogies?
 Should they be, and if so, how?
-This talk will address these questions by exploring recently published VE and social media studies literature and by reporting on interviews with several VE practitioners.
+This talk addresses these questions by exploring recently published VE and social media studies literature and by reporting on interviews with several VE practitioners.

 Furstenberg, G., S. Levet, K. English & K. Maillet (2001).
 Giving a virtual voice to the silent language of culture: The Cultura project.
 Language Learning and Technology 5(1), 55–102.